dirkkelly/dirkkelly/content/channels/why-am-i-so-successful.md

 **I broke my wrist.**

-I was terrified, I called my mum from the bus, "I don't want you to freak out, but I broke my wrist snowboarding", "Oh my god, should I fly out there", "No, I'm fine".
+I was terrified, still I calmly called my mum from the bus, "I don't want you to freak out, but I broke my wrist snowboarding", "Oh my god, should I fly out there", "No, I'm fine".

 **I wasn't fine.**